jomanor/Data-Science-Portfolio/README.md

 <img align="left" width="230" height="160" src="https://github.com/jomanor/Data-Science-Portfolio/blob/main/Images/HRDashboardim.jpg"> **[HR Dashboard](https://github.com/jomanor/Data-Science-Portfolio/tree/main/Tableau%20Projects/HR%20Dashboard)**

-This project in Tableau is designed to help HR professionals monitor and analyze workforce metrics.
+This project is designed to help HR professionals monitor and analyze workforce metrics.
 It provides insights into employee demographics, performance, and salary distributions.
-Key features include a summary view; which offers an overview of total employees, hires, terminations, and department-wise distributions and a employee records view; with a filterable list of all the employees.
+Key features include a summary view; which offers an overview of total employees, hires, terminations, and department distributions and a employee records view; with a filterable list of all the employees.

 ## Micro Projects